ownport/pyactors/docs/introduction.md

 The basic class for creation actors is Actor class.
 It defines the collection of common methods and properties for all actors: name, processing, waiting, start(), stop(), parent, add_child(), children, remove_child(), run(), loop(), supervise(), send(), find().
 See [PyActors API](https://github.com/ownport/pyactors/blob/master/docs/api.md) for more details.

-All logics for processing data in the actor is located in `loop()` method.
-There's no embedded mechanism for switching between actors, developers should care about it by themsleves.
+All logics for processing data in the actor is based on sending or receiving messages.
+Two methods are used for these purposes: on_receive() and on_handle()

+- on_receive() method is called in case when actor received message
+- on_handle() method is called every time when actor gets control.
+It can be used when actor should send message even incoming message is not received.
+For example: actor is used as generator for message series.

 The actor can create new actors as a child by `add_child()` method or remove it by `remove_child()`.
-The actor without children is processing actor and `loop()` method is used for handling data.
-An actor becomes a superviser if the actor has children.
-Only `supervise()` method is used for managing children-actors.
+The actor with children performs supervising role for its children.
+The supervising logic handled in _supervise_loop()

 ## Actor types

 At the moment pyactors supported 4 approaches for working with actors: generators, greenlets, threads and processes.
-Based on this 5 actors can be created:
+Based on this 4 actors can be created:

 - GeneratorActor, based on generators
 - GreenletActor, based on GeneratorActor and imap_nonblocking function